onflow/flow-go/pkg/language/docs/language.md

 #### Dictionary Fields and Functions

 - `length: Int`: Returns the number of elements in the dictionary.
 - `remove(key: K): V?`: Removes the value for the given key of type `K` from the dictionary.
-Returns the value of type `V` if the dictionary contained the dictionary as an optional, otherwise `nil`.
+Returns the value of type `V` if the dictionary contained the value as an optional, otherwise `nil`.

 #### Dictionary Keys